luejerry/html-mangareader/readme.md

 ### Prerequisites

-- Python 3.5+
+- Python 3.7+
 - Node.js 16+
 - PyInstaller: `pip install pyinstaller` (only required for building binary)

 ### Setup

+First, ensure the prerequisites above are installed on the system.

-From the repository root:
+Then, from the repository root:

 1. Install Python dependencies: `pip install -r requirements.txt`
 2. Install Node.js dependencies: `npm install`